cloudmesh-community/book/chapters/prg/python/python.md

 ## ['Jane', 'Liz', 'John']
 ```

-As you can see from the example above, the starting index in the slice
+As you can see from the example, the starting index in the slice
 is inclusive and the ending one, exclusive.

 Python provides a variety of methods for manipulating the members of a